Ian Hornett Ian Hornett

 2. a synopsis attached which has to say everything that happens (tricky exercise trying to condense 90000 words down to 5 or 600!)

-3. and the first 3 chapters or 5000 – 10000 words of your book.
+3. the first 3 chapters or 5000 – 10000 words of your book.

-Paying – Some companies will publish your book and then want to charge you for it.
+Paying Some companies will publish your book and then want to charge you for it.
 There is nothing wrong with that if that is a route you want to go down (some people call these companies ‘Vanity Publishers’, rather disparagingly, I feel, as for some people it might be a good choice).
 Some charge quite a lot and promise much so do your research to make sure it is what you want and are prepared to pay.
 I got a positive E-mail from one of these companies early on for my first book.
 I got very excited (naively) and told some of my family and friends I had a publisher.
 I was badly let down the following day when I found out they wanted to charge £2500.
 I felt cheated; it took away that first feeling I hope to get when I do get an offer from an agent or publisher who are prepared to take my book because they think it is good, can be successful and are prepared to take the risk.
+Do your research before you commit.

 Read More